 Over the past 40 years, the massive growth of Field Epidemiology Training Programs (FETPs) across more than 100 countries has increased global capacity for detecting and responding to outbreaks, natural disasters, and other public health hazards by bringing the world closer to the International Health Regulations’ (IHR, 2005) target of 1 trained field epidemiologist (or equivalent) per 200,000 population.
 Worldwide, more than 14,000 FETP alumni have trained to be the "boots on the ground" workforce before, during, and after public health emergencies.

-Trainees and graduates of TEPHINET member programs have*:
+In total, trainees and alumni of TEPHINET member FETPs have*:

 - Established or evaluated more than 3,800 surveillance systems

 - Conducted more than 9,350 outbreak investigations

 - Delivered more than 7,800 oral and poster presentations at scientific conferences